Before we start...

 Dip your brush (item 4) into the heated Dammar and lightly wipe each side of the loaded brush against the side of the glass pot (item 8) to remove excess Dammar:

-If the brush is overloaded with Dammar and you begin brushing it onto the canvas then you might develop a puddle of varnish on your canvas and your coating will likely be to thick.
+If you begin brushing with an overloaded brush then you might develop a puddle of varnish on your canvas, and your coating will likely be too thick.
 On the other hand, if you remove to much varnish from the brush you will not get enough coverage, your brush will run dry before you can make one pass across the canvas.